-For the first POP Retro Cover Of The Week from the 2000s, it would be difficult not to pick a cover from a series that featured some of the most artistic and attractive covers of the decade: Fables.
+When I consider choices for POP Retro Cover Classics, it would be difficult not to pick a cover from a series that featured some of the most artistic and attractive covers of the 2000s: Fables.

-Fables began in 2002 as part of DC Comics Vertigo imprint, which was closed in June 2019.
-Its premise was the existence of folklore and fantasy individuals in the real world, called “Fables”, and the efforts of a secret internal Fables organization (directed by Snow White!) responsible for keeping these individuals hidden from the rest of the world.
+Fables began in 2002 as part of DC Comics Vertigo imprint (which was closed in June 2019).
+The premise of the new title was the existence of folklore and fantasy individuals in the real world, called “Fables”, and the efforts of a secret internal Fables organization (directed by Snow White!) responsible for keeping these individuals hidden from the rest of the world.

 The tales were suggested for mature readers, full of sexcapades and twisted takes on popular fairy tales and characters, appropriately represented by the comic’s logo design, with the word “Fables” distorted and slashed.
 The Vertigo line of comics features a more modern and compartmentalized trade dress, that added to its mature and sophisticated visual feel, leaving the cover illustrations free of graphic clutter, and letting them shine even more.